drcode/blueprint-cljs/README.md

 # Om Bindings for Palantir's Blueprintjs Library

-See a demo for this library (here)[http://lisperati.com/blueprint_cljs]
+Demo for this library [here](http://lisperati.com/blueprint)

-Palantir's (Blueprintjs)[http://blueprintjs.com/] is a React-compatible library of components optimized for desktop web applications.
-This library allows Blueprint to be used from Om and OmNext.
+Palantir's [Blueprintjs](http://blueprintjs.com/) is a React-compatible library of components optimized for desktop web applications.
+In my opinion, it is a perfect companion for the Clojurescript Om framework.

+This `blueprint-cljs` library allows Blueprintjs to be used from Om and OmNext.
 Note that it is still alpha, which means:

 1. It likely won't work with clojurescript advanced compilation
 2. It has a couple of ugly hacks (detailed below) that you likely wouldn't want in a production application.